 Our Solution: Monitoring Systems for Demanding Measurements

-Both of our continuous emissions monitoring systems (CEMS) are certified systems designed for demanding emission monitoring measurements.
+Our continuous emissions monitoring systems are certified systems designed for demanding emission monitoring measurements.

 The Continuous Emissions Monitoring System CEMS II e offers TÜV and MCERTS certified solution (QAL1) for a wide range of demanding emission monitoring applications.
 The CEMS II e system utilizes Fourier Transform Infrared Spectroscopy FTIR technology.
 CEMS II e can also be equipped with a ZrO2 oxygen analyzer which is designed for continuous oxygen measurement of wet or dry flue gas.
 Gasmet CEMS II e is generally used to simultaneously measure the following 16 gases: H2O, CO2, CO, N2O, NO, NO2, SO2, HCl, HF, NH3, CH4, C2H6, C3H8, C2H4 and CH2O.

-The Continuous Mercury Monitoring system CMM has the lowest certified range in the world (0-5 µg/m3) and is TÜV and MCERTS certified solution (QAL1) for measuring mercury continuously from hot, wet and corrosive gas streams.
-The CMM system utilizes Cold Vapor Atomic Fluorescence (CVAF) technology.
+The Continuous Mercury Monitoring systems CMM AutoQAL and CMM have the lowest certified range in the world (0-5 µg/m3).
+CMM AutoQAL has an automatic and integrated QAL3 validation tool.
+Systems are perfect for monitoring mercury continuously from hot, wet and corrosive gas streams.
+The systems utilize Cold Vapor Atomic Fluorescence (CVAF) technology.

 Why choose Gasmet as your CEMS partner?